mhelmetag/gosurf/README.md

 This is for interactively searching Surfline's taxonomy tree a bit more easily (similar to the site).
 Basically I take care of navigating the tree (correct depth and fetching what's next) and you just select as you go with enter.

-The last two choices in the tree (4 and 5) are subregions (used for forecasts) and spots (used for tides).
+There are two choices (default is subregion):

+- `gosurf si -t subregion` mimics the 'Forecasts' tree
+- `gosurf si -t spot` mimics the 'Cams & Reports' tree

 ```sh
 $ gosurf si